Soyle-Productions/soyle-stories-user-manual/how do I.../create/name variant for a character.md

+# How do I give name variants for my character?

 A name variant is any name variation a character is referred to in your story.

-To create a name variant assuming you've created a character:
+## Create a name variant after you've created a character:

 1. Open the Characters List Tool
 2. Right-click on the character